A Boutique Clinic for Emotional Health & Wellbeing

 Self-harming behaviour does not necessarily mean that the individual is mentally ill, it may just mean that they are experiencing depression, relational issues, personality difficulties or struggling with drink or drug dependency.

 There is no one single treatment for self-harming.
 If there is an underlying mental health issue such as an anxiety disorder or depression then this is what will be dealt with on the assumption that the individual will no longer feel the need to self-harm once this has been resolved.
 Neither is there a particular medication that can be prescribed by a psychiatrist for self- harm.
 It might still be beneficial to see a psychiatrist where the case is acute as they may prescribe medication to alleviate the underlying issues such as anxiety or depression.

 In some instances, especially with young people, simply reaching out and confiding in parents, friends and teachers is enough to stop or greatly reduce the self-harming.
 In these cases clinical intervention may not be necessary and online support groups could be explored as an alternative.
 This might be the case if there is no underlying mental health issue.

-An effective way to resolve self-harm is through talking therapy.
+An effective way to resolve self-harm is through psychiatric assessment followed by talking therapy.
 The following types of talking therapy can all prove effective:

 Counselling can can be helpful if an individual is going through a difficult life phase which is leading to self-harming, such as a transition from university to work or a relationship break-up.
 Counselling can support them to process their challenging feelings in a more helpful and healthy way.